 The setup on the mobile app is really simple, just follow the wizard.
-I have turned-off the Auto-Optimization because it gives more problems than that it solved in my experience.
+I have turned off the Auto-Optimization because it gives more problems than it solved in my experience.

 When you have completed all the steps, you will get an overview of the settings after which the UDM Pro will set up the network and update its firmware.

 The latter can take a couple of minutes, a good time to connect your laptop with an ethernet cable to the Dream Machine.